August Burns Red: Found in Far Away Places (2014–2016)

+During the Summer of 2014, August Burns Red made multiple festival appearances.
 On August 5, 2014, it was announced the band had signed to Fearless Records and Found in Far Away Places would be available for pre-order on April 13, 2015, along with their new single "The Wake", with the album set to be released on June 29, 2015.
 The album would debut at No. 9 on the Billboard 200 chart.
+It also reached number one on the Top Christian albums chart, US Hard Rock, US Independent and became their first to reach number one on both the US Top Rock and US Top Rock & Alternative albums charts.

 The band embarked on the Frozen Flame Tour from January 22 to March 8, 2015, along with Miss May I, Northlane, Fit for a King and Erra, for 39 shows in Canada and the United States, sponsored by Rockstar Energy.
+They then headlined a US tour during the Winter alongside Every Time I Die and Stick to Your Guns.

 On December 7, 2015, August Burns Red was nominated for a Grammy Award in the Best Metal Performance Category for their song "Identity".
+In the Spring of 2016, August Burns Red held an extensive US tour with support from The Faceless and the Good Tiger.
+During the Fall they embarked on the "The Legends of the Fall" tour with Erra serving as support.

 On July 1, 2016, just over a year after its release, the band released an instrumental edition of Found in Far Away Places.

 Phantom Anthem (2016–2018)

 On November 21, 2016, a teaser for the Messengers 10th Anniversary Tour in Europe and the United States was uploaded to the band's Facebook page.
-The tour started on the January 4, 2017 with supporting artists, Protest the Hero, In Hearts Wake and '68.
+The tour started on the January 4, 2017 and went till February 17, with supporting artists, Protest the Hero, In Hearts Wake and '68.
 On July 26, 2017, August Burns Red announced their new album, Phantom Anthem, released on October 6, 2017.
-It debuted at No. 19 on the Billboard 200 chart.
-On November 28, 2017, it was further announced that band had been nominated for another Grammy Award in "Best Metal Performance" for "Invisible Enemy".
+It debuted at No. 19 on the Billboard 200 chart.On November 28, 2017, it was further announced that band had been nominated for another Grammy Award in "Best Metal Performance" for "Invisible Enemy".

 On January 26, 2018, the band released a remixed version of Messengers, for the album's 10th-year anniversary via Solid State Records.
+During the bands 15th anniversary show on April 14, at the Lancaster County Convention Center they reunited with former bassist Jordan Tuscan and vocalist Josh McManness, to play songs off their 2005 debut album Thrill Seeker.